nio-blocks/queue/README.md

 Input
 -------
 Any list of signals.
 If *group_by* is used, then that attribute is expected to be on the incoming signals.
-Otherweise signals go to default 'null' group.
+Otherwise, signals go to default `null` group.

 Output
 ---------